diebraga/project2/README.md

   but diferent media and text content and a get started button. the `explore` section consists in a static list of companies that users can send their requests.

-  The `login` and `register` page, all elements are made with all best pratices of HTML and it's proops, CSS flex box animations, and design patterns aiming better code manteinence and growth.
+  The `login` and `register` page, all elements are made with the best pratices of HTML and it's proops, CSS flex box animations, and design patterns, all design structute are made aiming better code manteinence and growth, better code reading and test purposes. using the best principles in softwere development such as 'DRY', 'KISS', 'Single responsibility' etc.

 ## Features